92VV3M42d3v8/Qubes-Privacy-Doc/README.md

    python searx/webapp.py

    Searx will continue to run until the terminal window is closed.
-You'll probably want to get around this and allow it to run indefinitly.
+(You'll probably want to get around this and allow it to run indefinitly.
 This can be done by running the application in the background.

-   Press CTRL + C to stop the current instance from running and then enter the command below:
+   Press CTRL + C to stop the current instance from running and then enter the command below:)(untested)

    nohup python searx/webapp.py &